 Where to get help

 If you don’t feel like you’re coping with stress, see your GP.
 The GP can give you general advice or refer you to a psychologist or counsellor for professional help and support.
-You can also talk to a midwife or doctor where you’re having your antenatal care.
-Most hospitals now have programs in place to help with issues such as stress.
+You can also talk to a midwife or doctor when you have your antenatal appointments.
+Most hospitals now have programs in place to help with issues like stress.

 You can also contact: